How to Write a Personalized Cover Letter

 Keep it short and to the point

-Ideally, your cover letter will fall between a half page and one full page in length.
+Ideally, your cover letter length will fall between a half page and one full page in length.
 This is approximately 3-5 paragraphs and 200-300 words.
 Hiring managers are much more likely to read a concise letter in-depth.

 You should also proofread your final letter before sending it.
 Typos are not the way to make a good first impression.
 A free tool like Grammarly can help if writing isn't your forte.